ravishukla007/javascript-form-validation/README.md

 # javascript-form-validation

 This javascript library is totaly based on javascript no jquery.
-So you do not want worry about confilct.
+So you do not worry about confilct.

 Uses